WELCOME TO OUR FAITH FORMATION PAGE

 Adults over 16:

 Beginning Bible Study – This is an interesting series that explores the Bible explaining how it came to be and the different types of writing.
-When we are ready to meet again, we will have a series on one of the books of the Bible where we can discuss what we read in more detail and from a Catholic Christian perspective.
+Or check out our Zoom Study.
 This series will get you ready for those discussions.
 Each episode is less than 10 minutes.
 You can find it here – Bible Project

-Adult Confirmation – Classes have begun Look for our on-line study page which will be available in the next few days.
-Since, we are still unable to celebrate Mass together we will reschedule Confirmation and our final gathered classes.
+Adult Confirmation – Classes have begun.
+Look for our on-line study page.
+We will begin meeting again soon.
+Please call me if you are out of high school and wish to join for Confirmation at our 2021 Easter Vigil.
 Here is Session Two Study Guide Link:Lesson Two Catholic Social Teaching

 Adult Confirmation – Lesson Three Forming Catholic Consciences